Unfold our FTC disclosure melodrama here. The following article was last updated on Nov 28, 2025 ...

 As a new rider, I gladly faced the Chicago winter on two wheels without heated clothing whenever the roads were traction-friendly.
 I didn't have just any heated grips on my 1982 Yamaha Seca 400 at the time.
 I had (boisterous) "HEEEATED GRRRIPS" which, from what I remember, felt warmer after sticking my chest out and explaining confidently to others that "of course I rode here!"

 Remember, cold weather riding involves a steep wind chill factor that compounds itself at the twist of a throttle.
 While heated grips certainly help (BikeMaster for ease of installation, Heat Demons for preferred handgrip compatibility), separate components are necessary based on the specific needs of individual riders.
-Gerbing heated clothing better than answers the call.
+Heated clothing better answers the call for riders, especially if comparing Gerbing vest and gloves to basic heated grips.

-From power to practice, the first thing buyers will notice is that Gerbing heated clothing goes from "not to hot" in under five seconds.
-They've pushed through one obstacle by incorporating stainless steel wire where other manufacturers lean towards copper.
+From power to practice, the first thing buyers will notice is that Gerbing heated clothing goes from "not to hot" to hot in under five seconds.
+They've pushed through one obstacle by incorporating stainless steel wire, whereas other manufacturers lean toward copper.
 Gerbing's durable new wiring format conducts heat more efficiently, eliminating the shivering delay completely.

 Regarding comfort, even though the vest is powerful enough to bake you into a trance, it's extremely lightweight and unobtrusive when combined with your preferred ATGATT riding suit.
 The gloves are equally posh but rigid where it counts, the interior insulation lined with fleece, with a tough leather exterior.
-I'd consider purchasing both elements even if they weren't powered.
+I'd consider purchasing both elements even if they lacked power.

 The wiring scheme for Gerbing heated clothing, much like any other heated riding product, has its own song and dance.
-For our setup, a long "Y" connection would be routed through my jacket sleeves to the gloves before being plugged into one of two independently adjustable power outlets on a separately purchased (Gerbing) controller.
-The second outlet on the same controller goes to the vest before all of our wiring is gathered, zip tied into loops and placed into the vest's lower left inside pocket.
-Once all of this is organized, it really is a nice/tidy operation.
+For our setup, I would route a long "Y" connection through my jacket sleeves to the gloves and then plug it into one of two independently adjustable power outlets on a separately purchased (Gerbing) controller.
+The second outlet on the same controller goes to the vest and then we gather our wiring, zip-tie it into loops and place it in the vest's lower-left inside pocket.
+Once we organize all of this, the setup becomes a nice, tidy operation.
 The main power plug connects to the battery-direct coax powerlet port and voila ... warm riding!

-So, why have I stuffed the controller and its respective wiring into a pocket?
-Because Gerbing's wireless controller offers two portable dials that are preconfigured to connect with and manipulate the pocketed one!
-Two dual-lock mounting strips with some 3M VHB tape and we've got a quick-mount for said wireless behavior that can be transferred from one bike to the next with ease.
+So why have I stuffed the controller and its respective wiring into a pocket?
+Because Gerbing's wireless controller offers two portable dials that come preconfigured to connect with and control the pocketed one!
+Using two dual-lock mounting strips and some 3M VHB tape, we create a quick mount for the wireless setup and transfer it from one bike to the next with ease.

-Now that everything's installed and we've gotten to know the product, it's plain as day that Gerbing heated clothing stands tall among other brands.
-Having wired simple, hassle free powerlet ports into our entire flock, I might not even need to winterize any of our bikes!
-Getting on, plugging in and rolling out is pretty straight forward.
-The heat their clothing produces is reliably strong, making my twenty five hundred mile round trip from Chicago to Florida and back significantly more pleasurable.
+Now that we've installed everything and gotten to know the product, we can clearly see that Gerbing heated clothing stands tall among other brands.
+Having wired simple, hassle-free powerlet ports into our entire flock, I might not even need to winterize any of our bikes!
+Getting on, plugging in and rolling out is pretty straightforward, even moreso with Gerbing vest and gloves being controlled on separate channels.
+The heat their clothing produces is reliably strong, making my twenty-five-hundred-mile round trip from Chicago to Florida and back significantly more pleasurable.
 Now the only thing left for me to do ... is buy the heated insoles (or maybe the socks).

 What Heated Riding Gear Do You Use?